propadiene-1/browsing-history/README.md

 This app allows you to view analytics for your browsing history, using your local browsing history file.
 It currently works for Google Chrome and Safari.

 We not store any of your data.
-It's stored in a temporary cache, but will clear when you do a hard refresh (Cmd/Ctrl+Shift+R).
+It's stored in a temporary cache ([session_state](https://docs.streamlit.io/develop/api-reference/caching-and-state/st.session_state)), but will clear when you do a hard refresh (Cmd/Ctrl+Shift+R).

-You can choose to send us your data for our research.
-If you want, you can also enter keywords to filter out; any search containing a keyword will be removed from the data we receive.
+If you want, you can also enter keywords to filter out; any search containing a keyword will be removed before the data is stored.

 ### Website: [browsing-history.streamlit.app](https://browsing-history.streamlit.app/)